Homes and property Funding and support for energy improvements

 YHB can also support with providing access to loan funding through Manchester Credit Union which offer loans at reduced interest rates compared to high street banks.

 This is a Greater Manchester service that is provided by Groundwork Greater Manchester (Groundwork GM).
 If a resident has been through the GMCA retrofit portal and is found to be ineligible for some or all possible programmes, they will be referred to Groundwork GM.
-They, in turn, contact the resident to understand their situation further, possibly visit the property to undertake a survey, and provide in-person guidance and advice.
-At the moment the only way to access LEAD is through the end process of the GMCA portal.
+Groundwork GM will then contact the resident to understand their situation further and may visit the property to undertake a survey and provide in person guidance and advice.

 Manchester City Council, as part of a Greater Manchester-wide consortium, has successfully bid for SHDF funding to retrofit a number of homes owned by the Council.
 The Government funding will help us undertake a significant amount of energy efficiency work in the properties which are already due other internal and external works in the next two financial years.
 The SHDF programme will kick-start large-scale action for the Council’s own properties, building internal resources and skills and delivering more zero carbon works over the coming years, and work towards Manchester’s own net zero carbon by 2038 target.